Miss North Dakota's Outstanding Teen

-The Miss North Dakota's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of North Dakota in the Miss America's Outstanding Teen pageant.
+The Miss North Dakota's Teen competition is the pageant that selects the representative for the U.S. state of North Dakota in the Miss America's Teen pageant.

-Olivia Rossland of Williston was crowned Miss North Dakota's Outstanding Teen on June 10, 2022 at the Bakken Auditorium in Williston, North Dakota.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Rita Johnson of Williston was crowned Miss North Dakota's Teen on June 7, 2025, at the Bakken Auditorium in Williston, North Dakota.
+She will compete for the title of Miss America's Teen 2026 in September 2025.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.